 It’s also worth noting that, since glucosamine is a sugar-based substance, it may prove problematic for dogs with diabetes.

-Issues With Glucosamine & Research
+Issues With Glucosamine & Chondroitin Research: Scientific Evidence

 The main reason why there is so little data about the effectiveness of these substances is because glucosamine and chondroitin can’t be patented.
 This means large pharmaceutical companies can’t make much money off of them, so they don’t bother spending money researching and developing these supplements.